Romantic Sausalito Restaurants

 Scoma’s — (Bridgeway Promenade) It would be hard to leave Scoma’s off this list after one of our contributing editors had his engagement dinner there the night that he proposed to his wife!
 You may have to wait a while, but it’s worth the wait for one of the window tables in the outer room with its great views of the Bay.

-The Trident — (Bridgeway Promenade) On a warm day or summer night, a table perched over San Francisco Bay on their back deck has been a popular spot for rock stars and for everyday people for decades.
+The Trident — (Bridgeway Promenade) On a warm day or summer night, a table perched over San Francisco Bay on their back deck has been a popular romantic dining spot for rock stars (janice Joplin, Mick Jagger) and for everyday people for decades.
+They have done an extensive remodel, but thankfully they left the famous 1960’s artwork and woodwork intact.